AnanthaR20/ling573/README.md

 # ATS development

-After testing that a pre-existing ATS code repo works independently, we mirror that repository in the `preprocess` child directory and only make edits as needed to create that mirrored repo's corresponding virtual environment.
+After testing that a pre-existing ATS code repo behaves as expected when tested independently, we mirror that repository in the `preprocess` child directory and only make edits as needed to create that mirrored repo's corresponding virtual environment.

 ## (WIP) ATS virtual env 1
 instructions coming soon!